 There are numerous benefits to incorporating your business in Utah.
 These include:

-– Protection of personal assets: A corporation is designed to protect the support of its owners from lawsuits and judgments.
+The owners design a corporation to protect themselves from lawsuits and judgments.
 In addition, most states require corporations to have a board of directors who can make decisions on behalf of the company without shareholder approval.

-– Limited personal liability: When you incorporate your business, you automatically become an “Officers” and “member” of the Corporation – meaning
+When you incorporate your business, you automatically become an “Officer” and “member” of the Corporation.

 Types of Utah Business Entities